 At some point we also leave the valley basin and drive into the open country.

-Theoretically one can already speak of a desert here, because the land was flat, full of boulders and all you can see to the horizon is flat land with boulders, which is swept by a heavy brown wind laden with sand.
+Theoretically one can already speak of a desert here, because the land is flat, full of boulders and all you can see to the horizon is flat land with boulders, which is swept by a heavy brown wind laden with sand.

 We reach Ouarzazate and we curve through wide but deserted streets.
 We finally reach the bus station, where there is a hectic rush again at the exit and in front of the luggage.
 I make three signs of the cross when I find my backpack intact.
 We are a bit disoriented at first, but a young man immediately approached us, slipped us the card of a hotel and offered to take us there.
 He seems really friendly to me, but out of caution – and by now a habit – we politely decline in order to go exploring ourselves.